Acute Assessment Unit

 About us

-The South London Children and Young People’s Community Immunisation Service (CYPCIS) delivers all school-age immunisation across south London, in Bexley, Bromley, Croydon, Greenwich, Kingston, Lambeth, Lewisham, Merton, Richmond, Southwark, Sutton and Wandsworth.
+The South London Children and Young People’s Community Immunisation Service (CYPCIS) delivers all school-age immunisations across south London, in Bexley, Bromley, Croydon, Greenwich, Kingston, Lambeth, Lewisham, Merton, Richmond, Southwark, Sutton and Wandsworth.

 Reasons for providing vaccination in school:

-• It prevents children/young people contracting vaccine preventable diseases.
+- It prevents children and young people contracting vaccine preventable diseases.

-• School based immunisation help ensure as many children/young people are reached and offered protection as possible.
+- School based immunisations help ensure as many children and young people are reached as possible, and offered protection against these diseases.

-• It prevents children/young people missing school or parents/guardians taking time out of work or from busy lives for a vaccination appointment.
+- It prevents children and young people missing school or parents and guardians taking time out of work or from busy lives for a vaccination appointment.

-• It prevents children/young people who are well entering a GP surgery.
+- It prevents children and young people who are well entering a GP surgery.

 More information